MOST BEAUTIFUL PLACES IN RUSSIA TO VISIT

 Best Season to Travel in Russia

 Summer (June – August) is the best time to visit Russia.
-It doesn’t matter where in Russia you want to go and what to see.
-Winter can be an option if you want to experience a real cold Russian winter, to ski or snowboard or to do ice-diving in Baikal lake.
+Winter can be an option if you want to experience a really cold Russian winter, ski or snowboard, or do ice-diving in Baikal Lake.

-Alphabet – Russian language has its own Cyrillic alphabet which makes it quite complicated for foreigners to read even street names and signs.
+Alphabet – Russian language has its own Cyrillic alphabet, making it quite complicated for foreigners to read even street names and signs.

-Google translate works good for Russia – English language combination, it can read and translate signs and voice messages as well.
+Google Translate works well for Russia – English language combination.
+It can read and translate signs and voice messages as well.

 Russian currency: Ruble (RUB), 1 USD = 60 RUB

-In big cities there are many ATMs and cards are widely accepted but if you’re going to the country or a small place bring cash.
+In big cities are many ATMs, and cards are widely accepted, but if you’re going to the country or a small place, bring cash.

 Security Tips for Russia

-Safety tips for Russia are limited by taking normal precautions like watch for your personal belonging in public places, don’t walk at night in dodgy areas and don’t carry all your valuable stuff with you all the time, all these are mainly for big cities.
+Safety tips for Russia are limited by taking normal precautions like watching for your personal belonging in public places, don’t walk at night in dodgy areas, and don’t carry all your valuable stuff with you all the time.
+All these are mainly for big cities.
 If you go hiking in the mountains or forest, make sure somebody knows where you go and when you’re planning to come back.